yyjeremy/UOW/README.md

 # UOW PHD WORKSHOP
-Welcome to share your papers, ideas and code here.
+Welcome to share your papers, ideas and Dataset resources here.

 Welcome to try https://www.kaggle.com/